Arlie Latham

 Walter Arlington Latham (March 15, 1860 – November 29, 1952) was an American third baseman in Major League Baseball.
-He played from 1880 through 1909 for the Buffalo Bisons, St. Louis Browns, Chicago Pirates, Cincinnati Reds, Washington Senators and New York Giants.
+He played from 1880 through 1909 for the Buffalo Bisons, St. Louis Browns, Chicago Pirates, Cincinnati Reds, Washington Senators, and New York Giants.
 He also served as player-manager of the Browns in 1896.

 Latham stole 129 bases during the 1887 season.
 His career total of 742 ranks seventh all-time in the majors.
-As a player-coach for the 1909 Giants, Latham at age 49 became the oldest MLB player to steal a base.
+As a player-coach for the 1909 Giants, Latham, at age 49, became the oldest MLB player to steal a base.

 After his retirement as a player, he became what is acknowledged as the first full-time base coach in baseball history.
-For years he served as a coach and manager in minor league baseball.
+For years he served as a coach and manager in the minor leagues.

-After retiring from baseball, Latham traveled to Great Britain, where he organized baseball matches for soldiers during World War I, and taught baseball to the British.
+After retiring from baseball, Latham traveled to Great Britain, where he organized baseball matches for soldiers during World War I and taught baseball to the British.
 He later worked in baseball as a press box attendant.

 Early life

-Latham's father served as a bugler for the Union Army in the American Civil War.
+Latham's father was a bugler in the Union Army during the American Civil War.
 Latham became interested in baseball when soldiers returning from the battlefield brought the game of baseball with them.
-At the age of fourteen, Latham played with a local team from Stoneham, Massachusetts as their catcher.
-He played in the field barehanded.
-In 1877, he played for a team in Pittsfield, Massachusetts as the third baseman.
+At the age of fourteen, he played with a local team from Stoneham, Massachusetts, as their catcher, fielding barehanded.
+In 1877, he played for a team in Pittsfield, Massachusetts, as a third baseman.